Are you interested in buying a tent?

-Luckily, your new tent only requires basic care.
+Luckily, your new camping or backpacking tent only requires basic care.
 Treat it well, maintaining and repairing it as needed, and it should provide years of memorable camping experiences.

 Here’s the best way how to care for your tent to increase its lifespan.